freenas/freenas-docs/userguide/storage.rst

 clones must be destroyed before their parent snapshot can be destroyed.
 While creating a snapshot is instantaneous, deleting a snapshot can be I/O intensive and can take a long time, especially when deduplication is enabled.
-In order to delete a block in a snapshot, ZFS has to walk all the allocated blocks to see if that block is used anywhere else; if it is not, it can be freed.
+To delete a block in a snapshot, ZFS has to walk all the allocated blocks to see if that block is used anywhere else.
+If it is not used, it can be freed.

 The most recent snapshot also has a **Rollback Snapshot** icon.
 Clicking the icon asks for confirmation before rolling back to this